West York Wrestling

 graduated from Dover High School in 1965... and, is also a 1971 West Chester State College (University) graduate with a B.S. degree in Elementary Education .
 Charlie always knew what he wanted to do in life, as he was treasurer of the Dover 1964-65 "Future Teachers of America" and a three-year member of the famed National Honor Society.
 (Source: The 1965 Dover Memoscope Yearbook) Mr. Charles E. "Charlie" Jacobs became much more than a teacher - he became a coach!

-note - Mr. H. Leon Senft is a 1949 West York Area High School graduate...
+* note: Coach H. Leon Senft (below) is a 1949 West York Area High School graduate...

-and was a 2-time District III Wrestling Champion & 2-time PIAA State Qualifier.
+and was a 2-time District III Wrestling Champion & a 2-time PIAA State Qualifier.

 ▪ Charlie Jacobs retired as a teacher in the Dover School District in 2006 after 30 years!
 Charlie also taught at York Vo-Tech for 4 years and Tussey Mountain School District for 3 years.
 At Tussey Mountain, Charlie also was an assistant varsity wrestling coach and junior high wrestling coach during those 3 years.